 Often the grease trap is located outside your restaurant building.
 If not, it is likely located in your restaurant’s basement, right below the kitchen.
-They are commonly installed in the basement to protect them from frost and close to the kitchen’s dishwashing station.
+Grease traps are commonly installed in the basement to protect them from frost and close to the kitchen’s dishwashing station.

-They can also be located right under a sink either in a box that sits on top of the kitchen floor.
-Or they can be hidden underneath metal flashing in the kitchen floor.
+Grease traps can also be located right under a sink either in a box that sits on top of the kitchen floor.
+Or they can be hidden underneath metal flashing on the kitchen floor.

 Decide Whether or Not You Should Clean it Out

-After you have located the grease trap, you should consider its size.
+After you have located the grease trap, you should consider its size when thinking about grease trap cleaning.
 If it is a large outdoor grease trap under manhole covers, it is probably between 500 and 2500 gal in size.
 For grease traps this size, you are really better off hiring a permitted grease trap hauler to pump it out for you.

-If it is a smaller indoor grease trap, you can consider pumping it out yourself.
+If it is a smaller indoor grease trap, you can consider pumping it out yourself, making grease trap cleaning more manageable.
 However, many states require you to have a septage hauler’s license to touch this environmentally sensitive material.
 If that is the case in your state, you are better off hiring a professional to do the job.

 In North Carolina, there is a special permit for restaurant owners who want to clean out their own indoor grease trap, you can find out more about it here.